sjinko/theory/manuscript/chapter04.md

 In politics, voters’ preferences relate to the affordance they invent for themselves in parties ideologies and platforms, candidates, etc. the more aspirations diverge, the more the invention of these affordance will be different between two people.
 The example of politics raises the question of the agency of politicians in shaping their platform to suit people’s aspirations.
 In a sense, to actualise their aspiration of being elected (which is linked to other aspirations on social status, income, power, etc.), politicians must provide affordances (or **invites** to take the term used by Irene in reference to Jade’s work) that will hopefully be invented into affordances by voters.

 Populism would be defined here as the practice of systematically providing **invites** that suit non-societal aspirations of voters, while politics (by opposition) would be

+Affordances can be of two types: limited or unlimited.
+When we speak of limited affordances, we can use the word “ressource”.
+Unlimited affordances are also of two types, those which we have to maintain, “commons”, and those that we do not have to maintain, like the wind, and for which I do not have yet a word.

+***

+# Capabilities

+Capabilities reside in the knowledge of a set of practices and gestures, which, together, give the ability to use affordance in order to actualise aspirations.
+Capabilities are honed over time by individuals in relation to the affordances they find in their environment and the aspirations they have.
+The acquisition of capabilities can itself be an aspiration.

+One important set of capabilities relating to agency are capabilities that allow to invent aspirations, and those that allow to invent affordances.
+The capability to “invent" or to perceive affordances is necessary to individuals to actualise their aspirations.
+Likewise, there are capabilities to invent aspirations from the other capabilities and affordances one has.

+Is there multiple types of capabilities?